Load Flow Analysis

 - Secondary and primary control, inertial response

-- Distributed slack by load and generation, including grid interchange schedules
+- Distributed slack by load and generation, including interchange schedules

 - Accurate modelling of induction machines

 - Simple load/generation scaling, as well as automated feeder load scaling (balanced and unbalanced)